Grumpy Finance (GRUMPY) Trading Up 8.6% Over Last 7 Days

-Grumpy Finance (CURRENCY:GRUMPY) traded up 2.4% against the dollar during the 1-day period ending at 10:00 AM ET on June 12th.
-One Grumpy Finance coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Grumpy Finance has a total market capitalization of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last 24 hours.
-During the last seven days, Grumpy Finance has traded 8.6% higher against the dollar.
+Grumpy Finance (CURRENCY:GRUMPY) traded up 2.4% against the dollar during the twenty-four hour period ending at 9:00 AM ET on June 19th.
+Grumpy Finance has a total market cap of $3.17 million and $11,791.00 worth of Grumpy Finance was traded on exchanges in the last 24 hours.
+One Grumpy Finance coin can now be bought for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+During the last week, Grumpy Finance has traded up 8.6% against the dollar.

 Here’s how related cryptocurrencies have performed during the last 24 hours: